 For example, some people are terrified of heights whereas others choose to jump out of aeroplanes for fun.
 These two groups of people have quite different beliefs about the activating event (heights), causing vastly different consequences (jumping from the plane versus staying safely on the ground).

 Sometimes life can throw us a curveball and we get knocked down.
 We can berate ourselves for the fact that we have been knocked down or we can comfort ourselves.
 Ask yourself the following: “Would you teach your child or your friend the same thought process that you have?”
 If your child was learning to walk and fell down would you mock them, or would you comfort and encourage them?

 Rather than getting angry at ourselves we can try talking to ourselves how we would a small child; “Okay, so this is a bit of a problem but we can sit down and work this out, and if we can’t work it out ourselves we can find someone to help us.”

 A knee-jerk reaction that many of us have to any discomfort is “I can’t stand this!”, and we start to get agitated, distract ourselves, and so on.
 But what does “I can’t stand this” really mean?
 Will we drop dead?

 We can practice building our capacity for dealing with adversity, by dealing with small everyday frustrations such as a longer than desired queue at the supermarket, someone waiting too long at a green light, or an annoying colleague telling you about their kids’ birthday party again.

-If you would like some professional support to build emotional resilience or increase your self-awareness, call our reception team on 020 8673 4545 or email [email protected].
+If you would like some professional support to build emotional resilience or increase your self-awareness, call our Front of House team on 020 8673 4545 or email [email protected].
 We have sessions available seven days a week, by phone and online – and some of our therapists are also returning to offer face-to-face sessions at our centres in Clapham and Tooting.